Characterizing Multi-planet Systems with Classical Secular Theory: Discussion

+Mardling applied the theory to a hypothetical system of two planets with fairly large $e$ values (0.1 and 0.4) and described an evolutionary sequence that went through three stages, illustrated in Mardling's Figures 3 and 4: First, the pericenter longitudes circulate relative to one another; then the system transitions to a stage at which the pericenter longitudes librate relative to one another with a gradual decrease in the amplitude; Finally, after the libration has damped down, the pericenters are locked in alignment and the eccentricities' values are locked in a fixed ratio as their values gradually decrease (i.e. the quasi-fixed-point state).

+Given that one planet starts with $e$=0.4 in this system, the classical theory cannot be expected to give a quantitatively precise description of this behavior.
+However, we can explore the limits of its validity, by comparing its description of this system (Figure~\ref{figM}) with the more precise solution by Mardling.
+The behavior shown in Figure~\ref{figM} is very similar to that found by Mardling in the initial phase of the evolution.
+Our classical theory shows that mode 1 damps $10^3$ times faster than mode 2.
+The decrease of the mode 1 components ($e_{11}$ and $e_{12}$ in Figure~\ref{figM}) then reproduces remarkably accurately the behavior described by Mardling, with the transition to libration after $e_{11}$ becomes smaller than $e_{21}$, and then transition to the quasi-fixed point after mode 1 has effectively died away.

+Thus, while Mardling's method provides a more precise result for this system, the classical approach provides a surprisingly good description of the behavior, and complements it in several ways.
+Besides applying to cases where Mardling's restrictions may not be valid, it offers a more straightforward physical interpretation: The three-stage process described by Mardling reduces to simply the gradual damping of one of the eigenmodes.

-Although a system that has undergone considerable direct damping of one (or more) planet's eccentricity will generally have an alignment of major axes in the quasi-fixed-point condition, an alignment of major axes does not necessarily imply that damping has taken place.
-We have seen several counter examples, such as the 61 Virginis case, in which an alignment had been interpreted as an indication of tidal evolution (Vogt et al. 2010a)\cite{Vogt61Vir}, but secular analysis shows that all of the eigenmodes still retain substantial magnitudes so there is no evidence of significant damping.
-Similarly, in the HIP 14810 system, there is libration about alignment of major axes, but even the fastest-damping eigenmode still has a substantial amplitude, so again the libration is apparently unrelated to any eccentricity damping process.
+A system that has undergone considerable direct damping of one (or more) planet's eccentricity will eventually have only one remaining non-zero eigenmode amplitude, in which case there is an alignment of major axes (the quasi-fixed-point condition).
+However, an alignment of major axes does not necessarily imply that damping has taken place.
+We have seen that solutions for 55 Cancri (e.g. Section \ref{55CncF08} and \ref{55CncD10bf}) show some currently aligned orbits, but these are simply fortuitous alignments of the dominant eigenmodes for those planets at the present time.
+As the eccentricity vectors circulate over secular timescales, these temporary configurations would vanish.
+Another example is the $\mu$ Arae system described by \citet{Pepe07}, in which major axes are currently aligned.
+Even in systems where the eigenvectors are such that alignments among some of the orbits endure over secular timescales, this may not be evidence for past damping.
+For example, in the 61 Virginis system an alignment had been interpreted as an indication of tidal evolution \citet{Vogt61Vir}, but secular analysis by \citet{GrVL61Vir} shows that all of the eigenmodes still retain substantial magnitudes so any damping has been minimal.
+As discussed by \citet{GrVL61Vir}, for 61 Virginis there may even be a propensity toward alignment due to the particular semi-major axis values and masses in the system.
+Alternative explanations for the fact that so many extra-solar planetary orbits are aligned may be that there is some as yet unidentified tendency of the orbit-fitting process to introduce such apparent alignments as a systematic error, or that, for systems with lasting (not fortuitious) alignment, this may help stabilize a system by minimizing close approaches.